NEU-DSG/dailp-encoding/website/readme.md

 - Built with [`gatsby`](https://www.gatsbyjs.com/) as a static site to minimize load times and remove the need for a web server.
 [Comparison to Wordpress](https://www.gatsbyjs.com/features/cms/gatsby-vs-wordpress/) and [explanation for content creators](https://www.gatsbyjs.com/docs/winning-over-content-creators/)
 - Pre-caching and offline access using a web manifest and [`gatsby-plugin-offline`](https://www.gatsbyjs.com/plugins/gatsby-plugin-offline)
-- Deployed on [Netlify](https://www.netlify.com/), which provides a top-class CDN and branch deploys: a unique deployment URL for each branch in git, making parallel prototyping and code review a breeze.
 - Uses [`typescript`](https://www.typescriptlang.org/) to provide compile-time type safety and validation to Javascript.
 - Uses [`linaria`](https://github.com/callstack/linaria) for styling so that we can write scoped styles that live directly on React components without managing CSS classes.
   Incurs zero runtime overhead as styles are extracted into CSS files at build time.